 A staged sale typically involves selling a stated portion, percentage, or number of shares over a specified period of time (for example, 10% of my shares annually).
 A staged sale can implement a liquidation process that helps remove common behavioral and tax impediments that may otherwise influence a decision to sell (think automation, plan, or process).

 Staged selling may also spread the tax impact out over several years.
 Taking this one step further, staged selling will likely create different lots of shares, each with a different tax basis and tax impact.
-This byproduct of stage selling may also allow for more advanced tax and liquidation planning due to having several lots of shares with a different cost basis and AMT basis.
+This byproduct of stage selling may also allow for more advanced tax and liquidation planning due to having several lots of shares with a different cost basis and alternative minimum tax (AMT) basis.

 It’s worth noting the potential negatives associated with staged selling as well however.
 Most notably, there is no immediate diversification.
 The risk of holding too much of one stock leaves the shareholder exposed to downside volatility or the risk of losing a lot of money.
 An additional concern may be the threat of rising tax rates, whether it is from reaching another personal tax rate as your income goes higher or the political risk of rising tax rates.

 Staged selling can be thought of as a balance between an immediate sale and the accumulation of as much stock as possible.
 For some, staged selling may be a forced option due to the SEC restrictions.
 More likely, however, it’s a forced solution due to the expiration dates and vesting dates associated with restricted stock and/or company stock options.

 In addition to the strategies above, hedging strategies are another alternative that can provide for risk management.
 Some of these strategies include the following: